components/components/README.md

 What is it
 ----------
 There are many packages managers...
-More than for each language !
+More than one for each language!
 And for each one you need a mirror repository with built `*.js`.

 Components is here to centralize this, having only one repository by project, supporting every package manager there is and keeping project repositories up-to-date.

-**Keep it simple**: all Components repositories will be added available in the official list of your package manager (naming may change based on said manager) : you don't have to do anything, just install our component like any other.
+**Keep it simple**: all Components repositories will be made available in the official list of your package manager (naming may change based on said manager): you don't have to do anything, just install our component like any other.

 When we can extend the package manager, Components comes with some additionnal